-1. Dimensional Standards (Section 3.4):

-- Required: In accordance with UDO Section 3.4, all front-loaded lots shall be a minimum of 80-feet wide while rear-loaded lots cannot be less than 30-feet in width. - Requested: The Applicant proposes a minimum 59-foot width for front-loaded single-family lots, a minimum 30-foot width for rear-loaded single-family lots, and a minimum 20-foot width for townhome lots.
+- 1. Dimensional Standards (Section 3.4): - Required: In accordance with UDO Section 3.4, all front-loaded lots shall be a minimum of 80-feet wide while rear-loaded lots cannot be less than 30-feet in width. - Requested: The Applicant proposes a minimum 60-foot width for front-loaded single-family lots, a minimum 30-foot width for rear-loaded single-family lots, and a minimum 20-foot width for townhome lots.

 Staff Analysis: Based on recent approvals, a minimum lot width of 60 feet should be considered for front-loaded single-family lots.
 Additional larger lots (between 60- and 80-feet-wide) should also be considered for lots towards the perimeter of the site to better serve as a transition to the existing development pattern of the area.
+The Master Plan has been revised to include 60-foot-wide lots on the southern side of Public Street "G".

-2. Dimensional Standards (Section 3.4):

-- Required: In accordance with UDO Section 3.4, all driveways shall be a minimum of 35-feet in length. - Requested: The Applicant proposes a minimum driveway length of 20 feet for rear-loaded single-family lots and townhome lots, and a minimum of 25 feet for front-loaded single-family lots.

-3. Setbacks (Section 6.5):

-• Required: The minimum setbacks for the House Building Type are as follows:
+- 2. Dimensional Standards (Section 3.4): - Required: In accordance with UDO Section 3.4, all driveways shall be a minimum of 35-feet in length. - Requested: The Applicant proposes a minimum driveway length of 20 feet for rear-loaded single-family lots and townhome lots, and a minimum of 25 feet for front-loaded single-family lots. - 3.
+Setbacks (Section 6.5): - Required: The minimum setbacks for the House Building Type are as follows:

 Minimum Setbacks

-Front Side Corner Rea
+Front Side Corner Rear

 House Building Type 10' 20% of lot width 10' 25'

-^{}Side setback shall be calculated as an aggregate.
+Side setback shall be calculated as an aggregate.
 Lots greater than or equal to 60 feet in width shall have a minimum setback of 5 feet.
 Lots less than 60 feet in width shall have a minimum setback of 3 feet.
 Side yards of corner lots shall be a minimum of 10 feet.

-• Proposed: The Applicant proposes a 20-foot minimum rear setback for rear-loaded single-family lots.
-All other setbacks remain as prescribed by Sections 6.5 & .6 of the UDO.

-4. Residential Clearing & Grading (Section 9.3.B):

-- Required: In accordance with UDO Section 9.3.B, grading of individual lots (60-feet in width or greater) within the major subdivision shall not begin without having first obtained a building permit. - Requested: The Applicant proposes to mass grade all lots less than 80-feet-wide.
-All 80-footwide lots shall not be mass graded and shall remain undisturbed.
+- Proposed: The Applicant proposes a 20-foot minimum rear setback for rear-loaded single-family lots.
+All other setbacks remain as prescribed by Sections 6.5 & .6 of the UDO. - 4.
+Residential Clearing & Grading (Section 9.3.B): - Required: In accordance with UDO Section 9.3.B, grading of individual lots (60-feet in width or greater) within the major subdivision shall not begin without having first obtained a building permit. - Requested: The Applicant proposes to mass grade all lots less than 80-feet-wide.
+All 80-foot-wide lots shall not be mass graded and shall remain undisturbed.

 Staff Analysis: Based on recent input from Town Council on tree canopy retention and/or replacement, Staff recommend the Applicant limit the amount of mass grading across the entire site and consider increasing the size of street trees at time of planting, above what is required by Section 7.4 of the UDO.
 In addition, Staff recommend the Applicant consider planting additional residential lot trees, above what is required by Section 7.4 of the UDO.
+The Applicant proposes to install three-inch diameter, ten-foot-tall canopy trees, including street trees, in lieu of the standard two-inch diameter, eight-foot-tall canopy trees.